Lodi (Creedence Clearwater Revival song)

 "Lodi" is a song written by John Fogerty and performed by Creedence Clearwater Revival.
 Recorded in March 1969, it was released in April, four months before the album, as the B-side of "Bad Moon Rising", the lead single from Green River.

+Background

+The song describes the plight of a down-and-out musician whose career has landed him playing gigs in the town of Lodi, California.
+After playing in local bars, the narrator finds himself stranded and unable to raise bus or train fare to leave.
+John Fogerty explained the song's genesis in his autobiography: